 "Sec.
 215. Regional Transmission Organizations.

 "(a)APPLICATIONS.–One or more transmitting utilities may file with the Commission an application to form, implement or participate in a regional transmission organization.
 After notice and an opportunity for a hearing, the Commission shall approve such application upon finding that the regional transmission organization complies with the standards listed in subsection (b).
 The Commission shall apply the standards set forth in subsection (b) without regard to the specific structure, type or form of proposed regional transmission organization.
-If a transmitting utility forms, or voluntarily agrees to participate in, a regional transmission organization that complies with the standards in subsection (b), the Commission shall have no authority to compel the transmitting utility to participate in a different regional transmission organization directly or as a condition of the receipt of any other approval from the Commission.
+If a transmitting utility forms, or voluntarily agrees to participate in, a regional transmission organization that complies with the standards in subsection (b), the Commission shall have no authority to compel the transmitting utility to participate in a different regional transmission organization directly or as a condition of the receipt or retention of any other approval from the Commission.
 Nor shall the Commission have the authority to add terms or conditions different from those in such application, without affording a transmitting utility the opportunity to withdraw from the regional transmission organization if it finds those additional terms and conditions to be unacceptable.
 The Commission may also approve a regional transmission organization that does not satisfy all standards if the Commission determines that the regional transmission organization contains features that are consistent with or superior to the standards listed in subsection (b).

 "(b) STANDARDS FOR REGIONAL TRANSMISSION ORGANIZATIONS.
 The standards for regional transmission organizations are: